IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    :start-after: START ContractInstanceKeyType
    :end-before: END ContractInstanceKeyType

-Note that the :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey` type is a GADT, so it tracks not only the model type it belongs to, but also the type of the contract instance it refers to.
+Note that the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractInstanceKey` type is a GADT, so it tracks not only the model type it belongs to, but also the type of the contract instance it refers to.

-The framework also needs to be able to show and compare :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey`, so you might expect that we would add a deriving clause to this type definition.
-But a deriving clause is actually not supported here, because the type is a GADT, so instead we have to give separate 'standalone deriving' declarations outside the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` instance:
+The framework also needs to be able to show and compare :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractInstanceKey`, so you might expect that we would add a deriving clause to this type definition.
+But a deriving clause is actually not supported here, because the type is a GADT, so instead we have to give separate 'standalone deriving' declarations outside the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` instance:

 .. literalinclude:: Escrow.hs
    :start-after: START ContractInstanceKeyDeriving
    :end-before: END ContractInstanceKeyDeriving

-Defining :hsobj:`Plutus.Contract.Test.ContractModel.ContractInstanceKey` is only part of the story: we also have to tell the framework how to *interpret* the contract instance keys, in particular
+Defining :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractInstanceKey` is only part of the story: we also have to tell the framework how to *interpret* the contract instance keys, in particular